ningpengtao-coder/gitlab-foss/doc/ci/docker/using_docker_build.md

      # Kubernetes executor connects services to the job container
      # DOCKER_HOST: tcp://localhost:2376/
      #
-     # When using dind, it's wise to use the overlayfs driver for
-     # improved performance.
-     DOCKER_DRIVER: overlay2
      # Specify to Docker where to create the certificates, Docker will
      # create them automatically on boot, and will create
      # `/certs/client` that will be shared between the service and job